Because many vision centers received high ratings for quality of service, you can shop for low prices without worrying about compromising quality.

 The scores are adjusted so that the average for all companies is $100.
 The scores are based on the price of the lenses plus exam, fitting, and follow-up visits because most buyers pay for a package that includes an exam and some follow-up care.

 As you can see, the variation in price comparison scores is large, with some outlets charging prices more than twice as high as others.
-As with eyeglasses, we found very low prices for contacts online.
-But you can’t count on low prices from all online suppliers: Some well-known online sellers offered prices that were higher than the average prices offered by the lowest priced local outlets.
-The lowest online prices were offered by EZContactsUSA.com.
+As with eyeglasses, we usually found the least expensive sellers for contacts online.
+But you can’t count on low prices from all online suppliers: Some well-known online sellers, such as 1800Contacts.com, offered prices that were higher than those offered by some local outlets.
+The lowest online prices were offered by Lens.com.

-Among brick-and-mortar outlets, B J’s Wholesale Club was the winner for price.
-As with our price comparison scores for eyeglasses, we also found lower-than-average prices at some independent stores, many of which, according to our customer survey results, also provide better service than the chains.
+Among brick-and-mortar outlets, BJ’s, Costco, For Eyes, Walmart, and Warby Parker were the winners for price.
+As with our price comparison scores for eyeglasses, we also found lower-than-average prices for contacts at some independent stores, some of which, according to our customer survey results, also provide better service than the chains.

 If you’re replenishing a year’s supply and not changing brands or type, there’s little reason not to grab the savings by buying from one of these low-cost suppliers.